 “Where were you?”
 Lightsong asked.

 The young man pointed toward a window.
-“There, your grace,” he said.
+“There, your grace.”

 Lightsong frowned.
 The man wouldn’t have been able to see anything--he’d been on the opposite side of the palace from the hallway where the killing had occurred.
 However, that was the side of the building where the intruder had first entered.